anufdo/Bible-quotes/README.md

-myTest2
+Bible-quotes
 =======

-this is for test...
+thsi is for Bible-quotes